hello2arul/DSA-and-Misc/Graph/Notes.md

 - **Kruskal's Algorithm**:
   - Sort all edges in non-decreasing order of their weight.
   - Add edges one by one to the growing spanning tree, ensuring no cycles are formed, until all vertices are connected.

+### Eulerian path:
+- In graph theory, an Eulerian trail (or Eulerian path) is a trail in a finite graph that visits every edge exactly once (allowing for revisiting vertices).
+Similarly, an Eulerian circuit or Eulerian cycle is an Eulerian trail that starts and ends on the same vertex.